AustinCodingAcademy/JS411-8week-ebook/ebook-folder/docs/module-2/protectedRoutes-intro.md

       /*
       The ProtectedRoute function is going to take in props as an argument.
-      These props will contain at the bare minimum a component that will be rendered if the condition is met.
+      These props will contain, at the bare minimum, a component that will be rendered if the condition is met.
 Therefore, when we destructure the props we will say that the component to be rendered is the component being passed: `component: Component`

       See?
-We're taking the component that was passed...whatever it was and storing it in a variable called `component` (lower-case C) so we can `render()` it later by called `<Component />`
+We're taking the component that was passed...whatever it was and storing it in a variable called `component` (lower-case c) so we can `render()` it later by called `<Component />`

-      Since React will expect all components to begin with a capital letter, and the 'component' property is the prop that is storing the reference to the `Component` we want to render, we simply rename `component` to 'Component`.
+      Since React will expect all components to begin with a capital letter, and the 'component' property is the prop that is storing the reference to the `Component` we want to render, we simply rename `component` to 'Component` (upper-case C).

       Now we have a reference to what ever component was passed to this `ProtectedRoute` functions i.e. `MySettings`, `MyAccount`, etc.